Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control

-The dissipativity theory applies to systems having deterministic dynamics, and is not yet extended to stochastic systems.
-MPC for stochastic systems is often treated within the \textit{Robust MPC} (RMPC) or \textit{Stochastic MPC} (SMPC) frameworks.
-The former is equipped with stability theories establishing conditions under which the system trajectories are steered to a set, while the stability of the latter is still less mature.
-SMPC often targets the minimization of the given stage cost in terms of its expected value taken over the stochastic predicted trajectories.
 Minimizing the expected value of a stage cost subject to stochastic trajectories is generally referred to as a Markov Decision Process (MDP).
-MDPs can be formulated both in the discounted and in the undiscounted setting, where in the former the sum of stage costs is discounted using a discount factor $\gamma\in[0,1]$, while in the latter one can define a variety of optimality concepts, though the most used ones are \emph{gain} and \emph{bias} optimality.
-In this paper, we will focus on bias-optimal undiscounted MDPs, which are the closest ones to the deterministic setup.
-The extension of our results to other settings will be the subject of future research.
+MDPs can be formulated in a variety of settings.
+For the sake of brevity, we will focus on discrete-time bias-optimal undiscounted MDPs over an infinite horizon and continuous state spaces, which are the closest ones to economic MPC and to the current deterministic economic MPC dissipativity setup.
+The extension of our results to other settings is the subject of current research.

 The stability of MDPs can be arguably analyzed in the broader context of Markov Chains~\cite{Meyn2009}.
-However, this framework provides fairly generic and convoluted results that are not easily related to the original MDPs.
-Because of the difficulty in establishing stability results for generic MDPs, some approaches proposed strategies to enforce stability rather than proving it~\cite{Gros2021,Gros2020,Zanon2021,Zanon2021c}.
-A theory analyzing the stability of MDPs in the classical context of economic MPC is arguably desirable.
-However, the extension of the classical dissipativity theory to MDPs appears to be challenging.
-An approach borrowing principles from the stability analysis of RMPC~\cite{Chisci2001,Mayne2005,Zanon2021c} is arguably possible, but would limit the results to showing the stability of the closed-loop trajectories to a set.
-That set can be arbitrarily large if the support of the stochastic system dynamics is large, and precludes an unbounded support.
+Unfortunately, this framework provides results that are not easily related to optimality and therefore to the original MDPs.
+A discussion on the stability of MDPs in the context of economic MPC would therefore be beneficial, as they would bridge that gap.
+Unfortunately, for reasons that we detail in this paper, the direct extension of the established economic MPC dissipativity theory to MDPs is restricted to some very specific problems, see, e.g.,~\cite{Sopasakis2017}.

+As an alternative to a direct extension of the existing theory, we propose in this paper to form a generalization of the economic MPC dissipativity theory built on the measure space underlying the MDP rather than on the state space itself.
+This approach yields stronger results than stability to a set, and is not restricted to a specific class of stochastic dynamics.
+For the sake of clarity, we ought to stress here that the dissipativity theory we will develop is to be understood as a generalization of the dissipativity theory for economic MPC, rather than as a general dissipativity theory for stochastic systems investigated in, e.g.,~\cite{Rajpurohit2017,Knobloch2005}.